CantripIO/themes/README.md

 Alternatively, you can use the "blank" theme as a starting point by copying `./resources/themes/blank` to `./resources/themes/[theme-name]`

+You can even create a theme that uses base components from the blank theme except for the elements your theme extends (see "rad" theme for an example)

 ### Compiling assets

 Cantrip uses Laravel Mix (Webpack) to compile assets.
 During this process, your SASS files are compiled, and your JS script is copied into `./public`